 Pulmonary Hypertension Association Registry (PHAR)

-One of the benefits of being accredited as a PHCC is the opportunity to enroll PH patients into the Pulmonary Hypertension Association Registry (PHAR).
+Accredited PHCCs have the opportunity to enroll PH patients into the Pulmonary Hypertension Association Registry (PHAR).
 A patient registry is an organized system that collects data to evaluate certain outcomes for a population of people with a medical condition (like PH) and is a useful tool for learning more about rare diseases.